-Perspective | Their son wanted books whose characters looked like him, so they created a book business to provide them
+Perspective | Their son wanted to see more Black book characters, so they created a business to provide them

 “Those books aren’t getting greenlighted,” Lee said.
 “We need as many access points to get books and also books that show Black children possibilities.
 And likewise for children who are not people of color, because we need not to raise racist children.”

 On a sunny day last November, parents and children crowded the lobby of the Durham Hotel to see Liberation Station’s offerings.
 Duane — whom Scott-Miller calls Liberation Station’s “energy conductor” — kept a watchful eye on their sons, circulated quietly and straightened tables laden with color-drenched books.
-Among the selections were Siman Nuurali’s “Sadiq and the Green Thumbs,” a serial novel about a Somali American boy who discovers a new side to his Koranic school teacher through gardening; “Memphis, Martin, and the Mountaintop,” a fictionalized childhood account of the 1968 strike by sanitation workers; and “Ban this Book,” about a fourth-grader’s crusade to get her favorite book back on her school library’s shelves.
+Among the selections were Siman Nuurali’s “Sadiq and the Green Thumbs,” a serial novel about a Somali American boy who discovers a new side to his Koranic schoolteacher through gardening; “Memphis, Martin, and the Mountaintop,” a fictionalized childhood account of the 1968 strike by sanitation workers; and “Ban This Book,” about a fourth-grader’s crusade to get her favorite book back on her school library’s shelves.

 That pop-up story time was a turning point.
 Scott-Miller could hardly take a breath with all the parents crowding around and asking for her recommendations.
 Many of those parents were White, shopping for multicultural books for their children.
 The hotel had thought maybe 20 sets of parents and children might attend the first-time event, but more than 100 showed up.

 Open for just more than a year, Liberation Station has gained the attention of cultural institutions.
 Scott-Miller had long wanted to partner with the North Carolina Museum of Art.
-This year, the Raleigh museum reached out and did a virtual story time for Juneteenth in one of its galleries.
+This year, the Raleigh museum reached out and held a virtual story time for Juneteenth in one of its galleries.

 “As Duane said so eloquently,” Scott-Miller said, “there’s a difference between being a participant and being a partner.
 Last year, I would have been a participant.”